What shapes the loss landscape of self-supervised learning?: Implications

 An important question is how much of the analysis is relevant for deep nonlinear models in general.
 In fact, the loss landscape we have studied is quite close to the most general landscape one can have.
 Let $L(f(x))$ be a general SSL loss function for data point $x$.
 The quality of the learned representation should be independent of the population-level orientation of the representation.
 Therefore, the loss function should satisfy a rotational invariance.
 Namely, for any rotation matrix $R$, $L(x) = L(Rf(x))$; this rotational invariance implies that the loss should expand as $L(f(x)) = af(x)^Tf(x) + b [f(x)^Tf(x)]^2 + O(f(x)^6)$.
 Note that all the odd-order terms of $f(x)$ vanish due to the rotational symmetry.
 Substituting $f(x) = W\phi(x)$ in the loss function, we obtain a very general form of landscape that $W$ obeys:

 where $A$ and $Z$ are dependent on $\phi$.
 Note how all the examples we have studied take this form.
-For $w$, its collapse entirely depends on the stability of the matrix $A$.
+For $W$, its collapse entirely depends on the stability of the matrix $A$.
 Thus the study of the stability of the matrix $A$ becomes crucial for our understanding.
 To illustrate, we train a Resnet18 on CIFAR10 with the SimCLR loss with normalization and with weight decay strength $10^{-3}$ until convergence to obtain the converged weights $W^*$.
 The representation has a dimension $128$.
 We rescale the weight matrix of the last layer $W^*_{\rm last}$ by a factor $a$ and compute the loss as a function of $a$.
 See \autoref{fig:resnet landscape}-a.
 We then partition the singular values of $W^*_{\rm last}$ into the larger half and the smaller half.
 We rescale the larger half by a factor $r_1$ and the smaller half by $r_2$.
 We plot the loss as a $2d$ function of $(r_1,r_2)$ in \autoref{fig:resnet landscape}.
+We also perform experiments for vision transformers (ViT) in the lower row \citep{dosovitskiy2020image}.
 In all cases, the landscape features qualitative changes comparable to those in \autoref{fig:visualizing-collapses}.